ElderResearch/commons-jri/README.md

 * Create your R package in a folder.
 According to [our project template](https://gitlab.com/ElderResearch/devops/templates/project), we recommend putting it in `src/package.name`
 * Create a class with a main entry point that configures a `InstallDependencies` instance with the path to your package and invokes `install()`
 * Specify the full class name to the property `r.package.installer`.
-This will automatically be run during the `prepare-pacakge` phase and will install the dependencies of your package to a folder (`/lib` by default) non-interactively
+This will automatically be run during the `prepare-pacakge` phase and will install the dependencies of your package to a folder (`/lib` by default) non-interactively.
+TODO: Make a proper Maven plugin
 * Add the folder with dependencies to your `.gitignore`
 * When packaging, be sure to include your R package and its dependencies in your assembly descriptor
 * Depend on the **shaded** artifact in your `pom.xml`: